tozti/tozti/docs/dev/extensions/storage.rst

    tozti.store.get(uuid)

-This method returns a javascript **promise**, that resolves to the resource object, or rejects to the HTTP response object (allowing you to handle errors with a lot of flexibility).
+This method returns a javascript **promise**, that resolves to the resource object, or rejects to the HTTP response object.

 For exemple, assuming the variable ``uuid`` contains the uuid of a resource of type ``dummy-extension/entity``, we can print the name of said entity by doing: